Jemzkie/Jemzkie/README.md

 ###

-<p align="left">👨 I'm Jemmie from Cebu Philippines<br>- 🔭 I’m currently a IT student still hungry for knowledge in the IT Industry <br>- 📚 I'm currently still learning any code languages that I'm interested in<br>- 🎮 In my free time I like playing online games.</p>
+<p align="left">👨 I'm Jemmie from the Philippines
+<br> 🔭 I’m IT Professional & BSIT Graduate with a strong foundation in creating user-centered interfaces and
+collaborating in development teams.
+<br> 📚 Currently Leaning
+- Phyton language
+- Cyber Threat Monitoring
+- SQL for Data Analytics
+- Python for Data Analysis
+- Security Information and Event Management (SIEM)
+<br> ✨ My hobbies are playing games, riding motorcycle, and meeting new friends.</p>

 ###